-- Wait for 30 seconds and tap on Airplane mode again to switch it off
+- Please wait for 30 seconds and tap on Airplane mode again to switch it off

-Once the Airplane mode is off, your device will once again try to search for network.
-If it is able to look for networks then your problem is solved.
+Once the Airplane mode is off, your device will once again try to search for a network.
+If it can look for networks, then your problem is solved.

 Solution 5: Set Network Mode to Auto

-Sometimes, your network mode may have been mistakenly set to the incorrect type which can create a problem for users.
-When you have the wrong network type select, your device may not be able to choose the right network and you may end up seeing a SIM error on your device.
-To resolve it follow these steps:
+Sometimes, your network mode may have been mistakenly set to the incorrect type, creating a problem for users.
+When you have the wrong network type, your device may not choose the right network, and you may end up seeing a SIM error on your device.
+To resolve it, follow these steps:

 - Head to the Setting menu of your Android device